-- Small group emails
+- Sending small group emails

-- Email your campaign members within a campaign
+- Email your Campaign Members within a Campaign

-1. One-off emails to a Salesforce contact
+Sending One-off Emails to a Salesforce Contact

-If you want to do a one-off email to a Salesforce contact, simply navigate to the person's contact record.
-On the Activities panel, you'll see the option to email the contact.
+If you want to do a one-off email to a Salesforce Contact, simply navigate to the person's Contact record.
+On the Activities panel, you'll see the option to email the Contact.

-Here a quick video on how to create one-off emails:
+Here’s a quick video on how to create one-off emails:

-2. Small group emails
+2. Sending small group emails

 3. Email your campaign members in Salesforce

-Let's say you have a Salesforce campaign for your annual fundraising event.
+Let's say you have a Salesforce Campaign for your annual fundraising event.
 You want to invite people to the event.
 How do you do it?

-You can navigate to your Annual Fundraising Event campaign in Salesforce, open the campaign members list, and send an invitation to all of the members or just selected members.
+- Send an invitation to all of the members or just selected members.

 Automate your emails in Salesforce

-The benefits of using Salesforce’s Email Capabilities
+The Benefits of using Salesforce’s Email Capabilities

-- Salesforce allows you to use your CRM data and create your targeted email list right within Salesforce.
+Salesforce allows you to use your CRM data and create your targeted email list right within Salesforce.

-- There is no additional cost
+There is no additional cost.

-The limitation of using Salesforce's Email Capabilities
+The Challenges of using Salesforce's Email Capabilities

-- You can only send 5,000 emails per day
+You can only send 5,000 emails per day.

-- Limited automation: You need to know how to work with the Process Builder.
-It takes time to set an automated process up for each campaign.
+Limited automation: You need to know how to work with the Process Builder.
+It takes time to set up an automated process for each Campaign.

 Method Two: Using A Native Salesforce Partner Application

-Send unlimited emails from Salesforce
+1. Send unlimited Emails from Salesforce

-Use Salesforce data to automatically segment campaigns
+2. Use Salesforce Data to segment Campaigns automatically

-Predictive Response provides several out of the box marketing reports.
+Predictive Response provides many out-of-the-box marketing reports.

 A few examples include:

-- Email ROI: How much revenue are your email campaigns bringing in
+- Email ROI: How much revenue your email campaigns are bringing in.

 Method Three: Integrate Your Email Marketing Application With Salesforce